ntema/Real-Time-Live-Video-Chat-Project/README.md

 3 - run npm i -g peerjs seperately( only for live video chat) 4 - start the peerjs server with: peerjs --port 3001 ( only for live video chat) 5 - On the different terminal, seperate from the peerjs terminal, Get the project running with: npm run dev 6 - On your browser: run localhost:3000 ( only for live video chat).
-For payment project, checkout the API documentation follow suit using POSTMAN
+For payment project, checkout the API documentation( https://documenter.getpostman.com/view/19932253/2s83KRi5oG) and follow suit using POSTMAN